Allen-Synthesis/EuroPi/software/contrib/lutra.md

 - ![Saw Wave](./lutra-docs/wave_saw.png) Saw
 - ![Ramp Wave](./lutra-docs/wave_ramp.png) Ramp

+When pressing `b2` to select the wave shape, the selected shape will briefly appear in the upper left corner of the screen.

 ## Knob Control

 Turning `k1` fully anticlockwise will set the clock speed to the slowest setting.
 Turning `k1` fully clockwise will set